 I was appointed a local leader of education in 2013 and supported many schools across Hertfordshire, until I became a Hertfordshire Improvement Partner in 2017.
 While I have now retired from Headship, I continue to work as a HIP, offering support and challenge to school leaders across the County.

-Richard is Chief Operating Officer at JFS (academy trust) and a non-executive director at Sirius Legal Limited.
+Richard is Director of Finance and Operations at Sir George Monoux College and a non-executive director at Sirius Legal Limited.
 Previously Richard was a senior consultant at PA Consulting.
 Richard has also held a number of senior operational posts, including being the Global Operations Director at the Financial Times.
 In the past he has been a school governor and chair of the finance committee, and also the chair and trustee at a local Hertfordshire charity.

 Rebecca has enjoyed a broad range of roles and responsibilities in the education sector during her career which, to date, has spanned more than twenty years.
 She is passionate about working collaboratively with a range of stakeholders in order to provide the best possible learning opportunities and life experiences for children and young people so they can flourish and reach their full potential.
 As a result, in addition to two headships in outstanding schools, Rebecca has embraced many other exciting leadership opportunities, which have included working with amazing teams in order to set up and lead a cluster of Children’s Centres, an Extended Education Support Service and a Teaching School.
 Throughout her career, Rebecca has also had the pleasure of offering school improvement support in a range of schools, including when working as a National Leader of Education.